PhonologicalCorpusTools/SLPAA/docs/source/sign_type.rst

 .. note::
     **Incompatible specifications in Sign Type**

-    There are many ways for a sign to fail to be bilaterally symmetric that also overlap with other selections in the Sign Type module.
+    There are many ways for a sign to fail to be bilaterally symmetric that also overlap with other selections in the :ref:`sign_type_module`.
 It is impossible for a selection of "H1 and H2 are bilaterally symmetric" to combine with any of:

         * "H1 and H2 use different set(s) of hand configurations"
         * "Only 1 hand moves"